 However people who suspect they may have been exposed to HIV are advised to visit a GUM clinic in person as soon as they can, in case they need to take post-exposure prophylaxis (PEP).

-When buying a self test kit, we would always recommend choosing one which is at least 99% accurate.
+When buying a self test kit, we would always recommend choosing one which has a high level of accuracy (at least 90% but ideally higher).

 First-time visitors to an STI clinic will be asked to fill in a form with some details including your name and contact details.
 This enables the clinic needs to get in touch with you regarding your result.